 As older adults become less mobile and physically weakener, they can defend themselves less against this aggressive behavior.

-They may also be crippled by physical or mental disabilities, which makes them targets for exploitative behavior.
+Physical or mental disabilities may also cripple them, which makes them targets for exploitative behavior.
 Luckily, there are laws against taking advantage of the elderly that help to protect them from becoming victims.

 In theUS., around 500,000 elder abuse cases are reported annually.
 However, millions of cases go unreported due to fear or hesitation on behalf of the senior.